 - Consider the trail and the season.
-If it’s winter, will the trails be snow-covered or mucky or will there be enough shade in the summer?
+Hiking can be a great thing to do in the winter but will the trails be snow-covered or mucky?
+Will there be enough shade in the summer?

 - Think about the length of the hike.
 While you may like hiking for miles, you have to lower your expectations with kids.
 It’s best to plan a hike that matches the skills and limits of your youngest hiker.
-You won’t regret that decision.
+Sometimes it's better to take your time and allow kids to explore You won’t regret that decision.
 I promise.

 - Choose a trail with something at the end.
 Kids like a goal.
 And by “goal,” I don’t mean a mile marker at the end of a trail.
 Maybe it’s a water feature for skipping rocks or looking for frogs or a cave (animal-free, of course) for exploring, or a view that’s awesome.
 Find something exciting!